-The degrees are offered by distance but students are required to spend one month as full-time, on-campus students in the first year (in 2017, from 9am on Monday 30th January to 5 pm on Friday 26th February), plus one week in their second year (probably in the third week of January).
-Students are more than welcome to stay longer if they are able.
+The degrees are offered by distance but students are required to spend two months as full-time, on-campus students in the first year (in 2018, from 9am on Monday, 5th February to 5 pm on Wednesday, 28th March), plus one week in their second year (probably in the third week of January).
+Students are more than welcome to stay longer; indeed, we recommend it.

-During their time on campus , students will attend seminars and submit papers on research methods, the thesis writing process, key concepts in peacebuilding and applied peacebuilding skills.
-This provides them with a foundation to begin their research proposals.
-Upon returning home, students will complete more assignments and the final research proposal which will be due in July.
+During their time on campus, students will attend seminars and submit papers on research methods, the thesis writing process, key concepts in peacebuilding and have workshops on applied peacebuilding skills.
+Field trips to peace-related sites are also organised.
+This provide the necessary foundation to begin their research proposals, the final version of which will be due in July.

 We are currently not accepting Master’s students (see Frequently Asked Questions [FAQ] 2).